-An Academic course may be selected from an approved Academic course list.
+An Academic course may be selected from approved Academic course list.

-A Fifth course may be approved an Academic or Non Academic course.
-See the admissions listing.
+A Fifth course may be approved Academic or Non Academic course.
+See admissions listing.

 Other requirements are necessary for certain listed programs in addition to admission requirements.

 For students who are missing required prerequisite courses for programs that may require Pre-calculus 12, Physics 11, or Physics 12: please note that UNBC offers some degree pathways that allow you to take courses that meet the prerequisite requirements through additional courses.
 These pathways require more time to complete your degree than if you have these prerequisites.
-Check with student advising to find the course equivalent or upgrading options that are available to you while enrolled at UNBC.
+Check with Student Advising to find out course equivalent or upgrading options that are available to you while enrolled at UNBC.

-^{}Students apply for the NBNP at UNBC.
+\\Students apply for the NBNP at UNBC.